JoshyDevRL/RLGameSim-Interface/README.md

 # RLGameSim - Interface

 The interface that connects the GUI and Core.
-Will contain a simple TUI (Text User Interface) that people can use.
+Will include a simple TUI (Text User Interface) that people can use.